learn-co-curriculum/dsc-looping-over-collections-lab/README.md

 city_names
 ```

-Your task is to assign the variable `names_and_ranks` to a list, with each element equal to the city name and it's corresponding rank.
+Your task is to assign the variable `names_and_ranks` to a list, with each element equal to the city name and its corresponding rank.
 For example, the first element would be, `"1.
 Buenos Aires"` and the second would be `"2.
 Toronto"`.
 Luckily for us, the list of cities that we read from our excel file is already in order my most populous to least.
 So, all we need to do is add numbers 1 through 12 to the beginning of each city name.

 Use a `for` loop and the lists `city_indices` and `city_names` to accomplish this.
 We'll need to perform some nifty string interpolation to format our strings properly.
 Check out [f-string interpolation](https://www.programiz.com/python-programming/string-interpolation#f) to see how we can pass values into a string.
 Remember that list indices start at zero, but we want our `names_and_ranks` list to start at one!